o11a-audits/o11a-backend/README.md

 # Formatter
 The formatter takes an AST node from the parser and the data context from the analyzer and returns an HTML string.

 When rendered, this HTML is designed to be forty characters wide.
 Forty characters allows for four columns of code to be displayed side-by-side on a typical screen while not being so small that the comments are difficult to read.
 (Forty characters also allow for two columns of code to be printed on standard paper.)
+The formatter does not enforce the forty character width explicitly, but implicitly because all nodes are always formatted in the most vertical way possible.
+A variable name or literal value could overflow the forty character limit, and that is unavoidable.

 There are two core primitives for the formatter to respect: identifiers and operators.
 Each identifier and each operator will have dedicated topics for discussion, so they each need to be set on different lines so that their comments can be displayed inline above them.
 Identifier and operator inline comments are formatted differently, so there can be both an identifier and an operator on the same line, but the same line cannot have two identifiers or two operators.

 There is only one way to format each expression because there are strict per-line formatting rules, making the formatter output very vertical but straightforward to implement.

 When any declaration/reference, or operator line is rendered to HTML, it will have an empty span element before it, allowing the client to inject info comments into that element dynamically.
-Because the code width is set to 40 characters, formatting of the inline comments to be injected into the HTML is straightforward as well.
+Because the code width is always set to 40 characters, formatting of the inline comments to be injected into the HTML is straightforward as well.

 The formatter output does not include traditional line numbers because the formatter is aggressive in changing the source text, and the API is designed to enable clients to display many smaller snippets of code.
 Clients are not expected to show complete source files in regular use, so the original line numbers are not particularly meaningful.
 Because of this, if a gutter is shown, it will have operation numbers instead of line numbers.